luisKisters/KoInsight/README.md

 To start seeing data in KoInsight, you need to upload your reading statistics.
 Currently, there are two ways to do this:

-1. **Manual upload**: Extract your `statistics.sqlite` file from KoReader and upload it using the **"Upload Statistics DB"** button in KoInsight.
+1. **Manual upload**: Extract your `statistics.sqlite` file from KOReader and upload it using the **"Upload Statistics DB"** button in KoInsight.
-2. **Sync plugin**: Install and configure the KoInsight plugin in KoReader to sync your data directly.
+2. **Sync plugin**: Install and configure the KoInsight plugin in KOReader to sync your data directly.

-### KoReader sync plugin
+### KOReader sync plugin
-The KoInsight plugin syncs your reading statistics from KoReader to KoInsight.
+The KoInsight plugin syncs your reading statistics from KOReader to KoInsight.

 **Installation:**
-1. Download the plugin ZIP bundle from the **"KoReader Plugin"** button in the main menu.
+1. Download the plugin ZIP bundle from the **"KOReader Plugin"** button in the main menu.
-1. Extract it into your `koreader/plugins/` folder.
+1. Extract it into your `KOReader/plugins/` folder.

 **Usage:**
-1. Open the KoReader app.
+1. Open the KOReader app.
 1. Go to the **Tools** menu and open **KoInsight** (it should be below "More tools").
 1. Click **Configure KoInsight** and enter your KoInsight server URL (e.g., `http://server-ip:3000`).
-    - ⚠️ Make sure your KoReader device has network access to the server.
+    - ⚠️ Make sure your KOReader device has network access to the server.
 1. Click **Sync** in the KoInsight plugin menu.

 Reload the KoInsight web dashboard.
 If everything went well (🤞), your data should appear.

 ### Manual Upload: `statistics.sqlite`
-1. Open a file manager on your KoReader device.
+1. Open a file manager on your KOReader device.
-1. Navigate to the `koreader/settings/` folder.
+1. Navigate to the `KOReader/settings/` folder.
 1. Locate the `statistics.sqlite` file.
 1. Copy it to your computer.
 1. Upload it to KoInsight using the **"Upload Statistics DB"** button.